MatthewAClark/BE_NC_NEWS_PUBLIC/README.md

 # Northcoders News - by Matthew Clark

-This project is my response for producing a 'reddit like' news feed website for my Northcoders portfolio.
-This application is an API server for the Northcoders News serving agent providing API access to database end points.
+This project is my response for the Northcoders News API sprint, where I have reproduced a 'reddit style' news feed website for my Northcoders portfolio.
+The application provides the back-end for serving the API for the front end sprint of the same project.

-The database used on this backend server is MongoDB.
-It is an unrelational database and you will need a copy of MongoDB installed on your local system.
+This project uses the MongoDB database, which is a schema-less, NoSQL unrelational database.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
+#### Production
 * Node JS
 * MongoDB
+* Mongoose
+* Cors
+* Bodyparser
 * Express (NodeJS application framework)

+#### Development and Testing

 * An API client such as Postman
+* Supertest
+* Chai and Mocha
+* Nodem
+* Dotenv

 ### Installing
 #### MongoDB